 Myopia -- also called nearsightedness -- can interfere with your child’s schoolwork, sports, and daily activities.
-Left untreated, the inability to see distant objects clearly can worsen with age.
-Duke pediatric optometrists aim to identify and treat myopia as early as possible.
-We offer new treatment approaches beyond corrective glasses that show promise at slowing its progression.
-Controlling the advancement of your child’s myopia can improve their long-term eye health and reduce their risk for more serious eye conditions when they are adults.
+Left untreated, the inability to see distant objects clearly can rapidly worsen with age.
+Duke pediatric optometrists aim to intervene in myopia progression by identifying and managing the condition as early as possible.
+We offer new FDA-approved and other novel treatment approaches beyond corrective lenses.
+Controlling the advancement of your child’s myopia can improve their long-term vision and eye health and may reduce their risk for more serious eye conditions -- including retinal detachment, glaucoma, and macular disease -- when they are adults.

 Learn about Duke Eye Center so you can prepare for your child's appointment.